pacheco20222/ORM_postgreSQL/README.md

 - Authentication with PostgreSQL database.
 - View all tables and their records.
 - Add and delete records in the `countries` table.
+- Also you can edit the db_session code, and use your ip if you won't use localhost to connect to the dabase
 - Extendable to other tables for CRUD operations.

 ## Requirements